 1. Tell your toddler what’s coming next:

 Toddlers become apprehensive if they cannot predict what is coming subsequently but spirited toddlers need events spelled out to them in an extent that you may not expect.
 One cannot cut all the surprises out from your child’s life but you can minimize the stress by giving your toddler a head’s up whenever you can.
+This helps them manage their expectations as well.

 2. Always be clear and consistent: